 "So Proud" Nigerian Lady With 2.8 CGPA At 300L Turns Struggle Into Academic Success, Story Trends

-• Through hard work, dedication, and the support of friends and reading partners, she not only improved her grades but also passed all her professional exams in one sitting
+- Through hard work, dedication, and the support of friends and reading partners, she witnessed improvement in grades

-A student of Igbinedion University, Okada, has shared her remarkable academic journey, revealing how she went from a 2.8 CGPA to graduating with an upper class, a story that has since inspired many.
+A student of Igbinedion University, Okada, has shared her remarkable academic journey, as she detailed how she went from a 2.8 CGPA to graduating with an upper class.

 Source: TikTok